Originally Posted on May 11, 2013:

 The second thing that I listened to while I was working on the motors in the electric shop was Randy Oxley.
 Randy was much like Steven Higginbotham, the summer help that I had worked with the first summer I had worked at our plant.
 See….
 “Steve Higginbotham’s Junky Jalopy Late for the Boiler Blowdown“.
 He liked to talk.

 Randy didn’t consider me as an important asset, so he didn’t talk much to me.
 He did, however, talk to one of the Maintenance Supervisors, who happened to be his uncle.
-You see… Randy wanted desperately to move from Mustang Plant to Horseshoe Plant.
-There was an opening for the B Foreman at Horseshoe plant, and he figured that one of the men in the electric shop would surely get the new foreman opening, which would leave an opening for an electrician.
+You see… Randy wanted desperately to move from Mustang Plant to Horseshoe Lake Plant.
+There was an opening for the B Foreman at Horseshoe Lake plant because a long-time foreman was retiring, and he figured that one of the men in the electric shop would surely get the new foreman opening, which would leave an opening for an electrician.

-So Randy would try to butter up his uncle (His uncle was called “Balkenbush”).
+So, Randy would try to butter up his uncle (His uncle was called “Balkenbush”).
 He didn’t seem to care that I was standing right there carefully honing a sleeve bearing for an old GE motor.
 He openly expressed his opinion.
-It is only because of his blatant disregard for discretion that I don’t feel any guilt to pass on the conversation.
+It is only because of his blatant disregard for discretion that I don’t feel any guilt passing on the conversation.

 I’m not kidding….
 “I am the best electrician at the plant… the problem is that I’m the only one that knows it….”